AntelopeIO/leap/tests/PerformanceHarness/README.md

 2. Run Performance Tests
     1. Full Performance Harness Test Run (Standard):
         ``` bash
-        ./build/tests/PerformanceHarness/performance_test.py testBpOpMode
+        ./build/tests/PerformanceHarnessScenarioRunner.py findMax testBpOpMode
         ```
     2. Single Performance Test Basic Run (Manually run one-off test):
         ```bash
-        ./build/tests/PerformanceHarness/performance_test_basic.py
+        ./build/tests/PerformanceHarnessScenarioRunner.py singleTest
         ```
 3. Collect Results - By default the Performance Harness will capture and save logs.
 To delete logs, use `--del-perf-logs`.
 Additionally, final reports will be collected by default.
 To omit final reports, use `--del-report` and/or `--del-test-report`.
     1. Navigate to performance test logs directory
         ```bash
-        cd ./build/performance_test/
+        cd ./build/PerformanceHarnessScenarioRunnerLogs/
         ```
-    2. Log Directory Structure is hierarchical with each run of the `performance_test.py` reporting into a timestamped directory where it includes the full performance report as well as a directory containing output from each test type run (here, `performance_test_basic.py`) and each individual test run outputs into a timestamped directory that may contain block data logs and transaction generator logs as well as the test's basic report.
+    2. Log Directory Structure is hierarchical with each run of the `PerformanceHarnessScenarioRunner` reporting into a timestamped directory where it includes the full performance report as well as a directory containing output from each test type run (here, `PerformanceTestBasic`) and each individual test run outputs into a timestamped directory within `testRunLogs` that may contain block data logs and transaction generator logs as well as the test's basic report.
 An example directory structure follows:
         <details>
             <summary>Expand Example Directory Structure</summary>

         ``` bash
-        performance_test/
+        PerformanceHarnessScenarioRunnerLogs/
         └── 2023-04-05_14-35-59
             ├── pluginThreadOptRunLogs
             │   ├── chainThreadResults.txt
             │   ├── netThreadResults.txt
-            │   ├── performance_test
+            │   ├── PerformanceHarnessScenarioRunnerLogs
             │   │   ├── 2023-04-05_14-35-59-50000
             │   │   │   ├── blockDataLogs
             │   │   │   │   ├── blockData.txt